-According to the company, the bezels are available in scratch-resistant ceramic, or 18-carat rose gold, or steel.
+According to the company, the bezels are available in scratch-resistant ceramic, or 18-karat rose gold or steel.

-Some models are coming equipped with 126 diamonds with total weight of 0.87 carat.
+Some models are coming equipped with 126 diamonds with a total weight of 0.87 carat.

 As usual, the watch’s case features its bezel lugs and lateral inserts made of composite resin.
 The same elastic material is also used as an insert in the setting crown, which is made either of steel or gold depending on the material of the case.

 Visually, this is just another Hublot Big Bang ladies watch that differs from previous 38 mm version only with its caliber: previously Hublot tended to equip this kind of timepieces with quartz movements.